Dehydroemetine

 - Jain NK, Madan A, Sharma TN, et al. Hepatopulmonary amoebiasis.
 Efficacy of various treatment regimens containing dehydroemetine and/or metronidazole.
 J Assoc Physicians India.
 1990;38(4):269-71.
 [PMID:2202709]

 Comment: The best therapeutic results were obtained with a combination of dehydroemetine and metronidazole.
-However, metronidazole was found to be comparable dehydroemetine.
+However, metronidazole was found to be comparable to dehydroemetine.

 - Yang WC, Dubick M. Mechanism of emetine cardiotoxicity.
 Pharmacol Ther.
 1980;10(1):15-26.
 [PMID:6996003]